 The rocking train carriage, with its iPad circle drawing challenge is a hit with youngsters though, as are the fruit machine buttons, opening drawers hiding bits and bobs from the engineer’s life, train whistle and lifelike dog and fireplace in Brunel’s study (so much so that my two year old lay cuddling the animal for several minutes before chucking coal on the pretend fire…apologies SSGB!)

-Final thoughts on the Victorian Christmas Weekend at Brunel’s SS Great Britain
+Final thoughts on the Christmassy Victorian Weekend at Brunel’s SS Great Britain

 Brunel’s SS Great Britain has won many awards and it’s not hard to see why.
 From start to finish visitors are given a realistic insight into sailing life in Victorian times, when the ship was in its record-breaking heyday.
 From the realistic paraphernalia and characters in the dockyard, to the traditional Christmas decorations, to the sights, sounds, smells and festive food aboard ship, it’s a thrilling experience, particularly on special days like the Victorian Christmas Weekend.